graceb620/DMARC-Statistics/README.md

 ------------------------------------------------------------------------
 ### Models

+Random Forest Model:
+We used a Random Forest model to predict whether a household had its first visit in 2023 or 2022.
+This model works by combining the results of many decision trees to make a final prediction.
+We tuned the model to handle class imbalance and adjusted parameters to improve accuracy.
+Important variables in the final model included SNAP participation, housing type, and household size.

+Ridge Regression:
+Ridge regression is a type of logistic regression that helps reduce overfitting by shrinking the model’s coefficients.
+We used cross-validation to choose the best regularization strength (lambda).
+This model helped us predict visit outcomes while keeping the influence of less important variables in check.

+Lasso Regression:
+Lasso regression is similar to Ridge but can also remove unnecessary variables by setting their coefficients to zero.
+We used it to identify key predictors while keeping the model simple.
+Like the other models, we evaluated performance using ROC curves and AUC.

-Knn : Final outputs and results from the model are in the models folder.
+Knn Model: Final outputs and results from the model are in the models folder.

 ------------------------------------------------------------------------
 ## Authors

+-   Grace Bero - Data Analyst
+-   Amelia Burnell - Data Analyst
+-   Zofia Landowska - Data Analyst
--   Your Name - Data Analyst
+-   Lynette Ndibalekera - Data Analyst

 ## License